2023 Best Drama & Theater Arts Schools in Massachusetts

 Our 2023 rankings named College of the Holy Cross the best school in Massachusetts for drama and theater arts students.
 Located in the city of Worcester, Holy Cross is a private not-for-profit school with a small student population.

 A rank of #2 on this year’s list means Brandeis University is a great place for drama and theater arts students.
-Brandeis is a moderately-sized private not-for-profit school located in the small city of Waltham.
+Brandeis is a medium-sized private not-for-profit school located in the city of Waltham.

-You’ll be in good company if you decide to attend Boston University.
-It ranked #5 on our 2023 Best Drama & Theater Arts Schools in Massachusetts list.
-Boston U is a fairly large private not-for-profit school located in the large city of Boston.
+You’ll join some of the best and brightest minds around you if you attend Boston University.
+The school came in at #5 on this year’s Best Drama & Theater Arts Schools in Massachusetts list.
+Boston U is a very large private not-for-profit school located in the large city of Boston.

 While working on their degree, theater majors at Boston U accumulate an average of around $26,942 in student debt.

 Gordon College did quite well in this year’s ranking of the best schools for drama and theater arts students.
 It came in at #8 on the list.
-Located in the large suburb of Wenham, Gordon College is a private not-for-profit school with a small student population.
+Located in the suburb of Wenham, Gordon College is a private not-for-profit college with a small student population.

 After completing their degree, theater graduates from Emerson carry an average student debtload of $26,000.
 This translates to an average monthly loan payment of $1,113, based on a 10-year repayment plan.